About the Entrepreneurial Institute

 The Mark and Debra Leslie Entrepreneurs Lab is a 6,800 sq-ft space where entrepreneurs from across NYU can connect, collaborate, and explore how to turn ideas and inventions into startups.
 The Leslie eLab offers vast array of resources available to the NYU community.

-Carol heads the communications for the Institute team.
+Carol heads the marketing and communications for the Institute team.
+She is an Adobe Creative Suite wiz and a stickler for efficiency.
 She graduated from NYU Steinhardt, with a major in Media, Culture, and Communication and a minor in Web Development and Applications.
-She is a graphic and UI/UX designer, a professional photographer, and a vintage camera enthusiast.
+Carol is also a professional photographer and a vintage camera enthusiast.

 Dee DaoVenture Associate

 Dee is a Venture Associate for the NYU Innovation Venture Fund, focusing on investment opportunities in life science and healthcare.
 Prior to joining the Fund, Dee did product development and intellectual property strategy in therapeutics and diagnostics for Ludwig Cancer Research.
 Dee holds a Ph.D. in Molecular Genetics /Developmental Biology from Columbia University.